 Remove the upper timing cover.

-1G Cars: Remove the upper motor mount and remove the upper timing cover bolts so
+1G Cars: Remove the upper motor mount and

-that the upper timing cover is loose and can be pried back some.
+that the upper timing cover is loose and can be

-On 2G cars: Remove the motor mount.
 Remove the two motor mount studs sticking up

 vertically.
-Double up 2 nuts and lock them against each other.
-Unscrew the lower nut to
+Double up 2 nuts and lock them against

 remove the stud.
-Remove the mid timing belt cover.
+Remove the mid timing belt

 Rotate the motor until the number one cylinder is at Top Dead Center.
 Only rotate the motor clockwise, you risk the timing belt skipping a tooth if you turn the motor counter clockwise.
 Don't risk it.
 The crank pulley nut has a 1/2" square drive hole in the end of it.
 You can insert an extension through the access hole in the plastic splash shield in the inner fender.
 The easiest way to turn the motor is to put the car in 3rd gear and roll the car forward until the timing marks line up.
 This will be when the pins in the cam gears are both pointing up at 12:00.
 Use a flashlight and make sure the timing mark on the crank pulley lines up with the "T" mark on the timing cover.
 There are notches on the timing gears, you will only be looking at the two marks where the pulleys are together in the center.
 By using a straight edge, make sure the marks are dead center through the center line of the cam bolts.
 Do not trust your eyes to be sure that the marks line up through the center of the bolts, use a straight edge.
 If this does not all line up, stop here.
 It will explain the rough idle and low vacuum you had and give you a good reason not to have that same guy do your timing belt again.
 You will need to completely re-do your timing belt set up and tension.
 DO NOT use these instructions.